92green/enty/packages/enty-documentation/docs/introduction.md

 them in a normalized state.
 This means that they are not stored by request but by the unique id that they were given by the back-end.

-## Core Principals

-1. Be declarative.
-2. Don't replicate business logic.
-3. Always be up to date.